marifyo/fggcosha/_posts/2016-03-06-profile-milliicent.md

 </figure>
 {: .image-pull-left}

-The exhibition will feature three (3) art students from three (3) secondary schools, three (3) art undergraduates from three (3) art schools and our very own Millicent Osumuo, an Abuja-based international artist whose professional experience will be brought to bear on the show.
+The exhibition will feature three (3) art students from three (3) secondary schools, three (3) art undergraduates from three (3) art schools and our very own Millicent  Osumuo, the Abuja-based international artist whose professional experience will be brought to bear on the show.

 Federal Government Girls' College Onitsha Alumnae Association USA/Canada Chapter is very proud of this celebrated alumna and woman of accomplishment, the incredibly talented Millicent Osumuo, making her mark and touching lives through her art, inspiring each of us to explore our talent and follow our dreams!